-Customer reviews are essential for most businesses.
+Customer reviews are essential for every business.
 However, getting reviews can be a challenging task.
 Many customers simply don’t bother reviewing the business even after having a good experience, because the process is time-consuming.

-One of the ways we can reduce friction is to use Google review QR codes, which offer a solution by making the process quicker for customers to complete.
-They eliminate the barrier of time and extra effort that often discourage customers from sharing their experiences.
+QR codes offer a solution by making the process speedy and seamless for your customer.
+They eliminate the traditional barriers, like time and extra effort, that often discourage customers from sharing their experiences.

-Follow this guide to learn how to create a QR code for Google Reviews.
+In this guide, you’ll learn how to create a QR code for Google Reviews for your business.

-With the right tools the process is very straightforward.
+With the right tools, like QR Code Developer, the process is very straightforward.

 Below are the steps to generate the QR code:

-Go to QR Code Developer and click ‘Create QR code.
+Step 1: Go to QR Code Developer and click ‘Create QR code.’

-Give your QR code a name and then add the link from step 1 into the URL bar.
+Step 3: Name your QR code and then input the link to your Google form into the URL bar.

-If you click the three dots at the bottom left of your QR code you’ll see options to Edit, Download, Pause Tracking, and Delete Code.
+Step 5: Click on generate.
+Once your QR code is generated, click on the three dots at the bottom left of your QR code, and you’ll see four options to Edit, download, pause tracking, and delete code.

 Customers usually skip leaving a review simply because it’s inconvenient.
 In fact, customers are much more likely to leave a review after a negative experience than a positive.
 So by making the process super simple, you can increase the likelihood that someone will leave a review after a positive experience.